 An Expat Employer’s Fiduciary Duty of Care for Expats

 Sending employees abroad is a significant financial, moral and legal responsibility for expatriate employers.
 Many professionals are constantly talking about the importance of providing a “duty of care” for expat employees sent to work abroad and even when sending employees for long or short term assignments and meetings.
 A duty of care means that the global employer needs to take all steps required to safeguard and prepare for the safety, well being and health of their employees.
-It is the fiduciary responsibility that experienced global mobility managers realize is important regardless of the legal implications.
-It is a basic moral responsibility.
-This is especially true today in a world where conflict and terrorism can strike almost anywhere.
-It makes sense to plan for what your employees may face abroad.

 Important Tips on How to Become an Expat.
 An expatriate, or expat, is a person who lives outside of their native country.
 Today, more and more people are willing to leave their home country and experience a brand new job or lifestyle abroad.
 To better prepare you for your life overseas, we will discuss six […]